Sorry, you need to enable JavaScript to visit this website.

 Hammering Arrangement Provided at Bunker Outlet Chute:

-To provide a more cost-effective and safe solution to the issue, the team at LPGCL developed an innovative hammering arrangement.
+To provide a more cost-effective and safe solution, the team at LPGCL developed an innovative hammering arrangement.
 On a trial basis, a hammering device was installed at one coal bunker.
-It essentially consisted of a 100 mm MS rod that weighed around 65 Kgs, suspended from a wire rope from the bunker itself.
+It essentially consisted of a 100mm MS rod that weighed around 65 Kgs, suspended from a wire rope from the bunker itself.
 The arrangement aimed to eliminate the manual hammering requirement at the coal bunker outlet chute.
-The suspended hammer was now guided into a to and fro motion to mimic the action of hammering.
+The suspended hammer was now guided into a back-and-forth motion to mimic the action of hammering.
 This did help clear the chokes without the use of too much additional labour.
 However, delays and safety continued to still be a concern, as manpower still needed to climb up the coal feeder to the bunker outlet gate platform using a monkey ladder.

 To address this remaining challenge, and to make the system more user-friendly, it was decided to provide an additional latch arrangement to the suspended hammering bar with the other end extending to the feeder floor.
 This latch arrangement was done using a pulley system and wire rope with a handle.
 With this adjustment, the issue of coal flow disturbance is now being responded to faster and with minimal manpower, and more safely.

-The LPGCL team is very proud of this innovation which has helped save the company approximately 18 lakhs per annum and improved operations of the unit.
+The LPGCL team is very proud of this innovation which helped save the company approximately Rs 18 lakh per annum and improved operations of the unit.

 Real-Time Plant Efficiency Monitoring: